arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-rpc/content.md

 # Using RPC serial communication
 In this tutorial you will learn what RPC is and will develop an application that illustrates this concept.
-By doing this, you will understand what RPC is and how to use the `RPC_internal.h` library that allows to take advantage of the RPC feature of yoour Portenta H7.
+By doing this, you will understand what RPC is and how to use the `RPC_internal.h` library that allows to take advantage of the RPC feature of your Portenta H7.

 ## What You Will Learn
 -   What is RPC and its applications